JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “You, sir!”

-“I can’t explain it,” says Mr. Franklin; “but, if the girl IS concerned in the loss of the Diamond, I do really believe she was on the point of confessing everything–to me, of all the people in the world–not two minutes since.”
+“I can’t explain it,” says Mr. Franklin; “but, if the girl _Is_ concerned in the loss of the Diamond, I do really believe she was on the point of confessing everything–to me, of all the people in the world–not two minutes since.”